omnisoho/typescript-101/README.md

 let teacher: Teacher;
 teacher = {name:'Amy', isFullTime: true};   // this is ok even without email
 ```
+The Teacher interface is a custom defined type.
 The **?** makes the email property optional so the teacher variable can be assigned either with or without it.

 <br/>